 Here are some tips to help you through the holiday:

-2. Identify Coping Skills to Use Before, During & After the Meal
+2. Identify Coping Skills to Use Before, During & After Thanksgiving Dinner

 Anxiety about spending Thanksgiving with your loved ones can be all-consuming.
-To ensure Thanksgiving doesn’t pass you by while your thoughts are on your meal plan or the food, come to the gathering equipped with tools to help you soothe your emotions and anxiety.
+To ensure Thanksgiving doesn’t pass you by while your thoughts are on your meal plan or the food, come to the gathering equipped with coping methods to help you soothe your emotions and anxiety.
 Some examples may be:

 - Bringing a journal